A Quiet Place Part II: Development and casting

 Three months after A Quiet Place's release, Krasinski decided to brainstorm ideas for a sequel.
 According to Krasinski, Paramount rejected pitches from other writers and directors that were considered too franchise-oriented.
 He said, "I had this small idea, which was to make Millie [Simmonds] the lead of the movie... her character opens the door to all the themes I was dealing with in the first movie."
 The studio invited him to write a script based on his idea.
 By August 2018, Krasinski was writing the film.
 He wrote a draft in three and a half weeks.

 In the following February, he was confirmed to direct the sequel, and actors Emily Blunt, Millicent Simmonds, and Noah Jupe were set to reprise their roles.
 In March, Cillian Murphy joined the cast.
+Murphy described his character as such, "For me, Emmett represents where the heart of the world lies right now, which is: finally feeling like they've all given up.
+Here comes this girl [Regan] who allows you to believe in more, and allows you to believe in yourself.
+That idea, I've always been really enthralled by."
 In the following June, Brian Tyree Henry was also added, but later left the film due to scheduling problems.
 He was replaced by Djimon Hounsou in August.

+Krasinski said he wrote himself into the sequel because the first film "was such a personal experience" and his "love letter" to his children.
+He said, "It was really important for me to continue the metaphor and we actually start dealing with how this all started."
+Simmonds, who is deaf in real life, described her character's evolution after the first film, "She has a lot of pressure to become an adult very quickly."
+Simmonds has a more prominent role in the sequel, and according to Syfy Wire, deafness and American Sign Language "are inherently linked to the heroism of its heroine."
+Simmonds worked with an ASL coach to make sure her signing and articulation were clean.
+She said she felt "a sense of pressure" being in a position to represent the deaf and hard of hearing.